Interim guidance on infection prevention and control for patients with suspected, probable or confirmed mpox within healthcare settings

 Clinical progression and incubation period

-Airborne, droplet, and contact precautions should be used for all suspect, probable, and confirmed cases of monkeypox.
-Precautions should be used when a patient presents with fever and vesicular/pustular rash (suspected case).
+Droplet and contact precautions with appropriate PPE for mpox (N95 respirator, gown, gloves, and eye protection), should be used for all patients with suspected, probable, or confirmed mpox.
+Precautions should be used when a patient presents with fever and vesicular/pustular rash (suspected patient with mpox).
 Any lesions or respiratory secretions should be considered infectious material.

 Routine practices